Navigating the Pre-Sale Contract: Avoiding Pitfalls and Risks

 The potential for appreciation in the unit’s value, should the real estate market be strong, would mean that the unit’s value could increase substantially between the time of purchase and the completion of construction.

-By buying pre-sale, investors can purchase property at a lower price and sell it at a higher price before the property is completed, which could result in a significant profit margin.
-Pre-sale assignments (discussed below) also allow investors to avoid the costs associated with property management, such as maintenance and repairs.
+By buying through a pre-sale contract, investors can purchase property at a lower price and sell it at a higher price before the property is completed, which could result in a significant profit margin.
+Pre-sale contract assignments (discussed below) also allow investors to avoid the costs associated with property management, such as maintenance and repairs.

 Additionally, you can choose your unit and customize it to your liking, such as selecting finishes or choosing a specific floor plan.
 The customization can include choosing finishes, fixtures, and even layout changes.
 This level of customization is not typically available when purchasing an existing property and can be a major draw for many buyers.